sogua1980/cis342/README.md

 }
 ```
 - Exercise:
-    - Write a function that gets n as the input and calculates nth number in fibonacci sequence.
+    - Write a function that gets n as the input and calculates nth number in Fibonacci sequence.
     - Write a function that gets n as the input and returns 1 if it is a prime number and returns 0 if it is not.

 Arrays